ChaituGadige/Azure-zero-to-hero/Day-01/02-important-concepts.md

 ## High Availability

-High Availability (HA) ensures that a system or application is operational and accessible for a high percentage of time, typically 99.9% or higher.
+- High Availability (HA) ensures that a system or application is operational and accessible for a high percentage of time, typically 99.9% or higher.
+- Ensure the services continue function even if some of its components fail

+Ex: In App service, High Availability involves in deploying the app across multiple regions, so that if one fails the other keep working

 ## Fault Tolerance